Osiris-Team/AutoPlug-Uploader/README.md

 The update.json file contains extra necessary information like the installation path of the jar or the main classes' path.

+# Installation
+- Download the [AutoPlug-Uploader.jar](AutoPlug-Uploader.jar) and put it into a empty directory.
+- Create a config.yml in that directory and use the preset below.

 ## Example Configuration
 ```yml